Swedish Federation for Voluntary Defence Education and Training Medal of Merit: Medal

 The medal consists of a 31 mm high and 27 mm wide oval medal in gold and silver corresponding to the 8th size and above is provided with a royal crown.
 The obverse shows His Majesty the King's picture in the inscription "CARL XVI GUSTAF THE KING OF SWEDEN".
 The reverse shows at the top the Swedish Federation for Voluntary Defence Education and Training's heraldic coat of arms (azure, a cross on a chief azure fesswise three open crowns or) surrounded by two crossed stylized twigs and below "Svenska Försvarsutbildningsförbundet".
 The ribbon of blue quilted silk with two yellow stripes on each side, is 35 mm wide (proportions 3,2,3,2,15,2,3,2,3) The medal is characterized by oxidized gilded controlled silver and oxidized controlled silver, respectively.

 Pre-1943 medal in gold (obverse).
 Picture of Gustaf V.

 Pre-1943 medal in gold (reverse).

 Ribbon

-The ribbon is of blue moiré pattern with two yellow stripes on each side.
+The ribbon is of blue silk moiré with two yellow stripes on each side.